The African lute with a distinct and unique sound

 How to Play the Kora

 Certainly, you need four fingers to play the Kora.
-These are your two thumbs and index fingers.
+These are specifically your two thumbs and index fingers.
 Thumbs render a bass variation, while the index fingers extemporize ‘fast’ melodic runs and play the strings with the highest pitch.
 The other fingers are used to hold the holding-bar at the top of the gourd to stabilize the instrument.
-Using both hands to play Kora gives it a capability of playing both rhythm and melody simultaneously
+Using both hands to play Kora gives it a capability of playing both rhythm and melody simultaneously.
+You can actually play a melody on Kora as well as a bass loop and also a freestyle improvisation.
+Furthermore, you can perform complex musical virtuosity with Kora and you can also engage in simple accompanying music.
+The Kora can integrate well with other instruments either western or other region traditional instruments.

 Kora Player and Music